IAIK/Picnic/README.md

  * ``WITH_NEON``: Use NEON if available.
  * ``WITH_MARCH_NATIVE``: Build with -march=native -mtune=native (if supported).
  * ``WITH_LTO``: Enable link-time optimization (if supported).
- * ``WITH_MUL_M4RI``: Use methods of four russians for matrix multiplication.
+ * ``WITH_MUL_M4RI``: Use methods of four Russians for matrix multiplication.
  * ``WITH_REDUCED_LINEAR_LAYER``: Enable partial pre-computation of round key.

 Building on Windows
 -------------------

-On Windows the code can be built using Visual Studio and cmake's Visual Sutdio solution generator as follows: Open the "Developer Command Prompt for VS 2017" and from the source folder, run:
+On Windows the code can be built using Visual Studio and cmake's Visual Studio solution generator as follows: Open the "Developer Command Prompt for VS 2017" and from the source folder, run:
 ```sh